 Groundwater Modeling for Conceptual Remedy Design: In support of on-going remediation activities, assessed the current remediation performance of a chlorinated solvent plume.

 TCE Groundwater Data Review: Reviewed groundwater sampling and remediation activities conducted for over 30 years at a site contaminated with chlorinated solvents.
-Compared methods in use to then-current practices.
+Compared the methods in use to then-current practices.

 Barite Mining Risks Evaluation: Evaluated contaminants in soil, surface water, and sediment to facilitate a remedial strategy at a former mining site contaminated with metals.
-After extensive data collection, we developed a conceptual site model and conclusively demonstrated that many elevated concentrations were the result of background conditions and not due to mining operations.
+After extensive data collection, developed a conceptual site model and conclusively demonstrated that many elevated concentrations were the result of background conditions and not due to mining operations.
 The characterization report and accompanying risk assessment will be submitted to several regulatory agencies for their review.